Skip to main content

 How to Discover the Service Instance GUID

-In order to identify the backup id on a9s Backup Manager, the Cloud Foundry service instance id must be identified.
+In order to identify the Backup ID on a9s Backup Manager, the Cloud Foundry Service Instance ID must be identified.
 If the Cloud Foundry CLI can not be used (cf service <service-name> --guid), follow the step below.

 Using Cloud Foundry and Service Broker Databases